Hypothalamic–pituitary–gonadal axis: Environment factors

+In bulimia nervosa, while patients may not always present with significant weight loss, the cycle of binge eating and purging can still lead to metabolic disturbances that affect the HPG axis.
+The irregular eating patterns and potential nutritional deficiencies can cause hormonal imbalances, particularly in insulin and testosterone levels, which may contribute to menstrual irregularities.
+Furthermore, the psychological stress associated with bulimia nervosa can activate the HPA axis, leading to elevated cortisol levels that can interfere with normal reproductive function.

 Comparative anatomy

 The HPG axis is highly conserved in the animal kingdom.
 While reproductive patterns may vary, the physical components and control mechanisms remain the same.
 The same hormones are used with some minor evolutionary modifications.
 Much of the research is done on animal models, because they mimic so well the control mechanism of humans.
 It is important to remember humans are the only species to hide their fertile period, but this effect is a difference in the effect of the hormones rather than a difference in the HPG axis.